AmedeoV/seraphix/README.md

 # 🔍 What is Seraphix?

+Seraphix is a **comprehensive secret scanning toolkit** designed for security researchers and bug bounty hunters.
+It provides multiple scanning strategies to discover leaked credentials across GitHub:

+## 🎯 Scanning Capabilities

-Seraphix scans for secrets in **dangling commits** created by force push events on GitHub.
-When developers use `git push --force`, they often overwrite history containing mistakes like hard-coded credentials.
-This tool helps security researchers discover these leaked secrets using archived data from [GHArchive](https://www.gharchive.org/).
+**🔥 Force-Pushed Commits** - Hunt for secrets in dangling commits created by `git push --force` operations.
+When developers force push, they often overwrite history containing mistakes like hard-coded credentials.
+Seraphix uses [GHArchive](https://www.gharchive.org/) data to identify these hidden commits.

+**🏢 Organization-Wide Scanning** - Scan entire GitHub organizations without requiring a database.
+Perfect for comprehensive security audits and continuous monitoring of all repositories within an organization.

+**📝 Repository & Commit Scanning** - Target specific repositories or individual commits for focused analysis.
+Ideal for investigating particular codebases or validating security fixes.

+## 💰 Proven Results

 This project was created in collaboration with [Sharon Brizinov](https://github.com/SharonBrizinov).
-Read [Sharon's blog post](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) to learn how he made $25k in bounties scanning force-push commits!
+Read [Sharon's blog post](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) to learn how he made **$25k in bounties** using force-push commit scanning!

 ---